 As with any other job, it’s very important for researchers to control their own online presence.
 When someone enters your name into Google, what will they find?
 What do you want them to find?

 Here are some suggestions for improving your online visibility so that others find the information you want them to see.

 LinkedIn is a rapidly growing professional networking site.
-Many of you may already have LinkedIn profiles, but it may be time to improve them to maximize your impact.
-Your LinkedIn profile may very well be the top item on a Google search using your name, so be sure that the information there is accurate and engaging.
+Many of you already have LinkedIn profiles, but you should improve them to maximize your impact.
+Your LinkedIn profile could be the top item on a Google search using your name.
+Be sure the information is accurate and engaging.
 Here are a few specific ideas:

 2. ResearchGate & other social networking sites for researchers

 In addition to broad networking sites like LinkedIn or Facebook, there are sites geared specifically toward investigators.
 These sites provide an opportunity for members to discover new research (and sometimes full-text articles), find collaborators, and maintain another online profile that will show up when someone searches for you.